Yggdrasil-Model/HierarBusOS/README.md

 ./configure --target-list=riscv64-softmmu,riscv64-linux-user
 make -j$(nproc)
 ```
-**NOTE**:The above dependencies may not be complete, for example， the following error may occur on Ubuntu 18.04:
+**Note:**:The above dependencies may not be complete, for example， the following errors may occur on Ubuntu 18.04:
 * ERROR: pkg-config binary 'pkg-config' not found.
 You can install pkg-config.
 * ERROR: glib-2.48 gthread-2.0 is required to compile QEMU.
 You can install libglib2.0-dev
 * ERROR: pixman >= 0.21.8 not present.
 You can install libpixman-1-dev.